arbaazmakandar/Tacnique-assignment/README.md

 In the project directory, you can run:

-### `npm install && npm run start`
+ `npm install && npm run start`

-The Challenges feaced by me during the project were:
+## The Challenges faced by me during the project were:

 1. The form was not updating correctly on edit and adding of user.
 I realized I was not putting the data correctly.
 I used console.logs do find the error and accordingly updated the code.